moveit/moveit_kinematics_tests/README.md

 # kinematics base tests
-This repo contains unit test for validating upgrades to the moveit KinematicsBase interface class proposed [here](https://github.com/ros-planning/moveit_core/pull/231).
-The ikfast unit test loads up a ikfast kinematics solver for the KukakR210 robot as a plugin.
-It mimics the unit test for the [pr2 arm](https://github.com/ros-planning/moveit_pr2/blob/indigo-devel/pr2_moveit_tests/kinematics/src/test_kinematics_as_plugin.cpp) by making several calls to the searchPositionIK, searchPositionIK (with callback), getPositionIK and getPositionIK (with multiple solutions).
+This repo contains unit tests for validating various implementation of the moveit_core::KinematicsBase interface class that are exposed as plugins.
+These implementations include ikfast, kdl and the pr2 arms.
+The tests consist of invoking commonly used methods such as initialize, searchPositionIK, searchPositionIK (with callback), getPositionIK and getPositionIK (with multiple solutions).
+The ikfast unit tests load up the ikfast kinematics solvers for the KukakR210 and Motoman SIA20d robots.
+The MotomanSIA20d arm is used here in order to verify that ikfast handles the redundant joint case appropriately.

 ### Installation